CyrilFrancois/discordGraig2Summary/README.md

 * At least one previous summary must exist inside `summaries/` to maintain story continuity.
 * The more detailed the context files are, the better the generated summaries.
-* Transcription is fully local; only the summary generation requires the OpenAI API key.
+* Transcription is fully local; only the summary generation (`transcriptToSummary.py`) requires the OpenAI API key.
+* It means you can use the `audioToTranscript.py` to convert your Graig audio zip file into transcripts only.

 ---